phpuech/OT_Analysis/README.md

 - tolerance type=float
     noise tolerance for the baseline (xstd)
 - bead type=str
-    number of the ball used for the curve
+    number of the bead used for the curve
 - cell type=str
     number of the cell used for the curve
 - couple type=str
-    couple ball number and cell number
+    couple bead number and cell number

 ### Theoretical data present in the headers of the files
 - main_axis type=str
-    main axis of the experiment and the direction of approach of the cell with respect to the ball:
+    main axis of the experiment and the direction of approach of the cell with respect to the bead.
+Here are our choices for orientations and signs.
-        +X: the cell approaches from the right
+        +X : the cell approaches from the right
         -X : the cell approaches from the left
         +Y : the cell comes from the top
         -Y : the cell comes from the bottom
 - stiffness type=float
-    value of the spring stiffness to correct the distance values
+    value of the spring stiffness (calibrated by the software prior to experiment) to correct the distance values
 - theorical_contact_force (N) type=float
-    theoretical contact force between the ball and the cell required by the user before starting the experiment
+    theoretical contact force between the beadand the cell required by the user before starting the experiment
 - theorical_distance_Press (m) type=float
     theoretical length of the "Press" segment
 - theorical_speed_Press (m/s) type=float